kyleconroy/ssf/README.md

 If no `status` is supplied then server implementations must assume `0`.

-The interpretation of these statuses is the responsibility of the user.
+The interpretation of these statuses is the responsibility of the user, meaning that what you mean by `WARNING` is likely specific to your contexst.

 ## Unit (required for all but set and event)